 After base grants are calculated, the amount of funds remaining from the total grants-in-aid budget for the year are calculated as supplemental grants.
 Supplemental grants are calculated on a 50/50 basis for the number of registered borrowers outside the library's taxing district or academic institution and the annual number of interlibrary loans a library has provided to other libraries.
-For 2013, the SCKLS Executive Committee authorized a special \$139,448 or approximately 14% in the total amount available for grants-in-aid to public and academic member libraries.
-The funding total of \$1,148,488 is proposed to continue for 2014.
-Other grants-in-aid programs include the School Interlibrary Loan Grant and the grants-in-aid program for Special Libraries.
+The 2014 funding total of \$1,412,088 for grants-in-aid to public and academic libraries is proposed to be maintained for 2015.
+Other programs include the School Interlibrary Loan Grants and the Special Libraries.
+Grants-in-aid.